-On the next page, you will be inside your Google apps dashboard and you can start by domain verification:
+On the next page, you will be inside your G Suite dashboard and you can start by domain verification:

 The very first thing which is required here is to verify your domain ownership.
 Here is a video that explains, why it’s required and how you can verify domain:

 Now, click on continue and on next page you can add more users and configure various settings like Email, Calendar and other services which comes free with G Suite.

 You need to update your MX record from cPanel for Email sending to work.
 You can also enable SSL feature to enhance the security of your Google apps by going to Domain settings > General > SSL.

 G Suite Wizard Setup On Bluehost

 So, far we have verified domain ownership and done the basic setup of Google apps standard account.